shuhei/perf-playground/README.md

 A playground for [perf(1)](http://man7.org/linux/man-pages/man1/perf.1.html) and [FlameGraph](https://github.com/brendangregg/FlameGraph) with Node.js and Docker

-The way to make FlameGraph is based on [Making FlameGraphs with Containerized Java](http://blog.alicegoldfuss.com/making-flamegraphs-with-containerized-java/).
+The way to make FlameGraph for a process in Docker container is based on [Making FlameGraphs with Containerized Java](http://blog.alicegoldfuss.com/making-flamegraphs-with-containerized-java/).

 ## Try